wobula/lem_in/README.md

 ## Recursive backtracking:
 The algorithm first creates a linked list that simulates the structure of the maze.
 Next, it starts at the beginning and checks every single door of every room until it finds an exit.
---No room repeat checks
+  *No room repeat checks
---No exit checks
+  *No exit checks
---Checks for no start and/or finish and/or too many starts/finishes --Picks first, shortest path
+  *Checks for no start and/or finish and/or too many starts/finishes *Picks first, shortest path
 ![Input Content](https://raw.githubusercontent.com/wobula/lem_in/master/2.png)

 ## Output formatting: